-SECURITY AND PAYMENT OF NOTES
+SECURITY AND SOURCES OF PAYMENT OF NOTES

-Section 4.1.
-SECURITY AND PLEDGE.
-To provide security for the payment of the principal of and interest on the Notes and amounts due under the Credit Agreement and the related Fee Letter, including the Loan Notes, as the same shall become due and payable, there is hereby granted a lien on and pledge of the following, subject to the provisions of this Order permitting the application thereof for the purposes and on the term and conditions set forth herein: (i) the proceeds from the sale of Notes from time to time hereafter issued to pay Principal Amounts of Outstanding Notes and the Principal Amount of the Loan Notes but not to exceed \$360,000,000 principal amount of Notes Outstanding at any one time; (ii) proceeds from the sale of refunding bonds issued by the County from time to time hereafter for the purpose of paying the Principal Amounts of and interest on the Notes and the Loan Notes; (iii) Loans drawn to pay the Principal Amounts of Outstanding Notes; (iv) amounts held in each Note Payment Account established for the Notes; and (v) the proceeds of the tax levy set forth below in Section 4.2 below.
+Section 4.1 SECURITY AND PLEDGE.
+To provide security for the payment of the principal of and interest on the Notes and amounts due under the Credit Agreements, including the Loan Notes, as the same shall become due and payable, there is hereby granted a lien on and pledge of the following, subject to the provisions of this Order permitting the application thereof for the purposes and on the terms and conditions set forth herein: (i) the proceeds from the sale of Notes from time to time hereafter issued to pay Principal Amounts of Outstanding Notes and the Principal Amount of the Loan Notes; (ii) proceeds from the sale of refunding bonds issued by the County from time to time hereafter for the purpose of paying the Principal Amounts of and interest on the Notes and the Loan Notes; (iii) Loans drawn to pay the Principal Amounts of Outstanding Notes; (iv) amounts held in each Note Payment Account established for the Notes; and (v) the proceeds of the ad valorem tax levy as set forth below in Section 4.2.

-Section 4.2.
-TAX LEVY. (a) During any year while the Notes or the Loan Notes (including both principal and interest) are Outstanding or unpaid, the Commissioners Court shall compute and ascertain a rate and amount of ad valorem taxes which will be sufficient to raise and produce the money required to provide for the payment of the interest thereon as such interest comes due and to provide and maintain a sinking fund adequate to pay the principal thereon as such principal matures (but never less than 2% of the County's outstanding indebtedness, including the Principal Amount of the Notes and the Outstanding Principal Amount of the Loan Notes based upon any Loan then Outstanding at the time of such tax levy); and such tax shall be based on the latest approved tax rolls of the County, with full allowance being made for tax delinquencies and the cost of tax collection.
-Such rate and amount of ad valorem taxes are hereby levied, and are hereby ordered to be levied, without limitation as to rate or amount, against all taxable property in the County for each year while any of the Notes or the Loan Notes or interest thereon are Outstanding; such tax shall be assessed and collected in each such year; and the proceeds of such tax shall be appropriated and applied to the payment of the interest on and principal of the Notes and the Loan Notes.
+Section 4.2 AD VALOREM TAX LEVY.
+During any year while the Notes or the Loan Notes (including both principal and interest) are Outstanding or unpaid, the Commissioners Court shall compute and ascertain a rate and amount of ad valorem taxes which will be sufficient to raise and produce the money required to provide for the payment of the interest thereon as such interest comes due and to provide and maintain a sinking fund adequate to pay the principal thereon as such principal matures (but never less than 2% of the County's outstanding indebtedness, including the Principal Amount of the Notes and the Outstanding Principal Amount of the Loan Notes based upon any Loan then Outstanding at the time of such tax levy); and such tax shall be based on the latest approved tax rolls of the County, with full allowance being made for tax delinquencies and the cost of tax collection.
+Such rate and amount of ad valorem taxes are hereby levied, and are hereby ordered to be levied, within the limits provided by law, against all taxable property in the County for each year while any of the Notes or the Loan Notes or interest thereon are Outstanding; such tax shall be assessed and collected in each such year; and the proceeds of such tax shall be appropriated and applied to the payment of the interest on and principal of the Notes and the Loan Notes.